K-scope/K-scope/README.txt

 README
 ======

-K-scope is a source code analysis tool with graphical user interface that visualizes program structures of Fortran 90 and FORTRAN 77 source code.
+K-scope is a Fortran source code analysis tool with graphical user interface that visualizes program structures for Fortran 90 and FORTRAN 77 source code.
-It is suitable for source code reading for engineers who work the performance improvement for an application.
+This tool simply visualizes call tree from AST based on compiler's static analysis.
+The call tree consists of loops, branches, and procedure-calls as candidates of hot-spot in an application.
+Such a source code visualization is suitable for source code reading for engineers who improve application performance in high performance computing.
+This tool expects to understand program structure before performance tuning.

-K-scope is developed by RIKEN AICS Software Development Team, and is distributed as Open Source Software.
-The latest version and documents are available in the following download site. http://www.aics.riken.jp/ungi/soft/kscope/
+K-scope is developed by RIKEN AICS Software Development Team, and is distributed as open-source software.
+The latest version and documents are available in the following download site.

+http://www.aics.riken.jp/ungi/soft/kscope/

 Preliminaries
 =============

-First of all, K-scope requires JDK7 or later.
-Please download from Oracle site. http://www.oracle.com/technetwork/java/javase/downloads/index.html
+K-scope requires Java version 1.8 or later.
+If you build a binary package from the K-scope source codes, please download JDK from the Oracle site and install it on your environment.

+Except for the above case (for example, developer), JRE is enough for ordinary use.

+http://www.oracle.com/technetwork/java/javase/downloads/index.html

-In addition, this tool uses intermediate codes created by front end of the Omni XcalableMP compiler.
-There exists a download site as follow. http://www.hpcs.cs.tsukuba.ac.jp/omni-compiler/xcalablemp/download.html
+In addition, K-scope uses intermediate codes (= AST) created by front end of the Omni XcalableMP compiler.
+Please download the compiler suite from following URL.

+http://www.hpcs.cs.tsukuba.ac.jp/omni-compiler/xcalablemp/download.html

-If you can access a server installed with Omni XcalableMP compiler, you can build intermediate codes on the server remotely via SSH service by SSHconnect.jar.
+If you can access a remote server installed with Omni XcalableMP (OMP) compiler (For example, front-end of the K computer is suitable environment to make intermediate codes with OMP), you can build intermediate codes on the server remotely via SSH connection by SSHconnect.jar.
 This software is an utility for remote command execution with automatic transfer.
-It is developed by RIKEN AICS HPC Usability Team in collaboration to enhance the K-scope's feature, and is bundled with the binary package of the K-scope.
+It is developed by RIKEN AICS HPC Usability Team in collaboration to enhance the K-scope's feature, and is bundled with the binary package of K-scope.

+The usage for SSHconnect is simple and easy.
-This setup is easy.
-Firstly, SSHconnect.jar is placed in the same directory as kscope.jar.
-After starting the K-scope, new option is enabled in new project wizard.
+First, please copy SSHconnect.jar in the same directory as kscope.jar.
+After the setup, please restart K-scope, and then the features for SSHconnect is enabled in new project wizard.

 Compile and Run
 ===============

-This software is written by pure Java to improve the portability.
+This software is written by pure Java to improve portability.
 We provide two-type packages: jar-executable package and source code package in our site.
-Especially this source cord packages includes all source codes necessary for modify and compiling.
-In that case, we recommend IDE enviroments such as Eclipse or NetBeans.
+Especially, the source cord package includes all source codes necessary for modify and compiling.
+(The source codes includes Japanese comments by UTF-8.)

-NOTICE) The source codes includes Japanese comments by UTF-8.
+The source code package includes build.xml to compiler with Apache ant.

-We provide build.xml to compile.
+Also compiling is simple and easy.

   $ ant

-After the compiling, you may obtain jar-executable or classes.
+After the compiling, you may obtain jar-executable including classes.
-Run is simple as follows.
+Run is simple as follow.

   $ java -jar kscope.jar

-K-scope requires specific folders for properties.
+At the time of startup, K-scope requires specific folders for properties.
-If the program cannot find that folders, it may terminate abnormally.
+If K-scope cannot find those folders, it may terminate abnormally.
-In the normally process, you may obtained start screen.

 Tips on usage) "-Duser.language" VM-option is language selector, English(en) and Japanese(ja).

+  $ java -jar -Duser.language=en kscope.jar ## for english mode

+  $ java -jar -Duser.language=ja kscope.jar ## for japanese mode

 License
 =======